fabbroniko/universal-logger/README.md

 ### Gradle configuration

-The package is currently hosted on GitHub Packages, therefore requiring some extra configuration in your `gradle.properties` or `pom.xml`
+The package is currently hosted on GitHub Packages, therefore requiring some extra configuration in your `build.gradle` or `pom.xml`

 Firstly define where gradle can find the package.